PaddlePaddle/FastDeploy/docs/get_started/installation/nvidia_gpu.md

 > **Notes:**
 >
 > - This mode prioritizes downloading precompiled GPU operator wheels to reduce build time.
-> - Currently supports **GPU, SM80/90, CUDA 12.6** only.
+> - Supports **GPU, SM80/86/89/90.
 > - For custom architectures or modified operator logic, please use **source compilation (Section 4)**.
-> - You can check whether the precompiled wheel for a specific commit has been successfully built on the [FastDeploy CI Build Status Page](https://github.com/PaddlePaddle/FastDeploy/actions/workflows/ci_image_update.yml).
+> - You can check whether the precompiled wheel for a specific commit has been successfully built on the [FastDeploy CI Build Status Page](https://github.com/PaddlePaddle/FastDeploy/actions/workflows/ce_job.yml).

 ## Environment Verification